 1. INTRODUCTION

 Among citrus group, Kinnow is a hybrid between King mandarin (Citrus nobilis Lour) X Willow Leaf mandarin (Citrus deliciosa Tenora), is considered as one of the major citrus fruit crops.
 It was developed by H.B.
-Frost in 1915 and released in 1935 in California (USA) and introduced in India by Dr. J.C.
+Frost in 1915 and released in 1935 in California (USA) and introduced to India by Dr. J.C.
 Bakhshi in 1958 at the Regional Fruit Research Station, Abohar (Punjab).
-Kinnow has attained a prime position in North India due to its consumer appeal, good tree vigour, high cropping potential, wider adaptability, more economic return and better performance than other citrus fruits (Kumar et al., 2017).
+Kinnow has attained a prime position in North India due to its consumer appeal, vigorous tree growth, high cropping potential, wider adaptability, higher economic return and better performance than other citrus fruits (Kumar et al., 2017).

-Flower and fruit drop is a major issue faced by citrus growers (Modise et al., 2009) and it has become a limiting factor in citrus production.
+Flower and fruit drop are major issue faced by citrus growers (Modise et al., 2009) and it has become a limiting factor in citrus production.

-Plant growth regulators serve as mobilizers of nutrients from other plant sections to the metabolic sinks that are actively growing (Agusti et al., 2002), which enhance the rapid changes in physiological and biochemical characters and improves crop productivity.
-Auxin prevents the abscission and facilitated the ovary to remain attached with the shoot and resulted in lower fruit drop (Jat and Kacha, 2014).
-Foliar treatment of GA3 has been reported to increase production by reducing the per cent fruit drop (Ullah et al., 2014), influence vegetative growth, flowering, fruiting, promotes cell elongation and cell growth and improve fruit retention and fruit quality.
+Plant growth regulators serve as mobilizers of nutrients from other plant sections to the metabolic sinks that are actively growing (Agusti et al., 2002), which enhance rapid changes in physiological and biochemical characteristics and improve crop productivity.
+Auxin prevents the abscission and facilitates the ovary to remain attached to the shoot and resulting in lower fruit drop (Jat and Kacha, 2014).
+Foliar treatment of GA3 has been reported to increase production by reducing the fruit drop percentage (Ullah et al., 2014), influencing vegetative growth, flowering, fruiting, promoting cell elongation and cell growth and improving fruit retention and fruit quality.

-Nitrogen is the most important component for Citrus growers as it has greater impact on tree growth, appearance and fruit quality than any other element (Obreza, 2001).
-Due to deficiency of nutrients, some healthy orchards are converting into low production with poor quality.
-The use of growth regulators and chemical fertilizer spray has become an important component of agro-technical procedures for most of the cultivated plants and especially for fruit plants (Prasad et al., 2017).
-Micronutrients can significantly increase crop yield and quality and improve post-harvest life of produce.
+Nitrogen is the most important component for Citrus growers as it has a greater impact on tree growth, appearance and fruit quality than any other element (Obreza, 2001).
+Due to nutrient deficiency, some healthy orchards are converting into low production with poor quality.
+The use of growth regulators and chemical fertilizer sprays has become an important component of agro-technical procedures for most of the cultivated plants and especially for fruit plants (Prasad et al., 2017).
+Micronutrients can significantly increase crop yield and quality and improve the post-harvest life of produce.
 They play a significant role in disease resistance and lignin biosynthesis, since they function as enzyme activators (Parmar et al., 2017).
-In Haryana State citrus quality production is declining due to deficiency of these trace elements caused by soil alkalinity, lower organic matter content and competition from other nutrients (Bhanukar et al., 2018).
+In Haryana,citrus quality is declining due to deficiency of these trace elements caused by soil alkalinity, lower organic matter content and competition from other nutrients (Bhanukar et al., 2018).

-Zinc is required for the activity of several enzymes, including dehydrogenases, aldolases, isomerases, transphosphorylases, RNA and DNA polymerases which involved in the synthesis of tryptophan, cell division, maintenance of membrane structure and acts as a regulatory cofactor in protein synthesis (Sharathkumar et al., 2022).
-The foliar feeding of fruit trees has gained much importance in recent years as fertilizers application through soil are needed in greater amount because some portion leaches down and some does not become available to the plant due to complex chemical reactions (Bisen et al., 2020).
+Zinc is required for the activity of several enzymes, including dehydrogenases, aldolases, isomerases, transphosphorylases, RNA and DNA polymerases which are involved in the synthesis of tryptophan, cell division, maintenance of membrane structure and act as a regulatory cofactor in protein synthesis (Sharathkumar et al., 2022).
+The foliar feeding of fruit trees has gained much importance in recent years as soil applied fertilizers are needed in greater amount, because some portion leaches down and some does not become available to the plant due to complex chemical reactions (Bisen et al., 2020).

-It was also known that the use of different fungicides was play a crucial role in growth, development and quality of fruits with longer shelf life (Sukrampal et al., 2022).
+It is known that the use of different fungicides plays a crucial role in growth, development and quality of fruits with longer shelf life (Sukrampal et al., 2022).

-Hence, selection of appropriate combination of the plant growth regulators and nutrients is essential to produce high-quality citrus fruits and reduce citrus fruit drop (Kaur et al., 2016).
-So, keeping in view the above facts and considering the importance of fruit retention to increase the productivity, the present investigation has been framed.
+Hence, the selection of an appropriate combination of plant growth regulators and nutrients is essential to produce high-quality citrus fruits and reduce citrus fruit drop (Kaur et al., 2016).
+So, keeping in view the above facts and considering the importance of fruit retention to enhance the productivity, the present investigation has been framed.

 2. MATERIALS AND METHODS